bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/flexbox-cheat-sheet.md

 -   `flex-grow` determines how much the item can grow if necessary
     -   Accepts a single positive number (unitless), default value is `0`
     -   Specifies how much of the remaining space in the flex container should be assigned to the item
-    -   The remaining space is the size of the flex container minus the size of all flex items' sizes together
+    -   The remaining space is the size of the flex container minus the size of all flex items’ sizes together
     -   If all items have the same `flex-grow`, all items will receive an equal share of the remaining space
     -   If not all items have the same `flex-grow`, the remaining space is distributed according to the ratio defined by these values
 -   `flex-shrink` determines how much the items can shrink if necessary